berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 ### Retrieval: Context Packing Without Hallucinating

-When answering a question, we retrieve:

-- Targeted core fields (via JSON pointer paths).
-- Top‑K episodes by topic/path overlap and importance.
-- Active problems/goals that contextualize advice.

-Then we format a succinct, grounded context for the model—no need to send the entire memory document.
+When answering a question, we retrieve targeted core fields by JSON pointer paths, the top episodes ranked by topic or path overlap and importance, and any active problems or goals that provide context.
+We then format a succinct, grounded context for the model—no need to ship the entire memory document.

 ```ts
 interface RetrievalQuery {